Reputation and Rejections

 Every Mailchimp Transactional account has a reputation, and understanding how that reputation works is key to ensuring high deliverability of your messages.
 This documentation will walk through the basics of reputation and your hourly quota, as well as the major factors that determine reputation—spam complaints, bounces, unsubscribes, and failed content reviews—and different strategies for reducing or preventing those factors.

-This documentation also covers rejections: when you send an email that bounces, a recipient unsubscribes, or they mark an email as spam, their address is added to your Rejection Blacklist and future messages to them become rejections.
-Rejections aren’t sent, so they won’t affect your reputation—but like reputation, the Rejection Blacklist is directly connected to bounces, unsubscribes, and spam complaints.
+This documentation also covers rejections: when you send an email that bounces, a recipient unsubscribes, or they mark an email as spam, their address is added to your Rejection Denylist and future messages to them become rejections.
+Rejections aren’t sent, so they won’t affect your reputation—but like reputation, the Rejection Denylist is directly connected to bounces, unsubscribes, and spam complaints.

 Like most email service providers, Mailchimp Transactional actively manages the IP addresses that are used for sending mail through our system.
 We need to be able to send email with as little delay from the receiving servers as possible—and the reputation of our IP addresses is paramount to ensuring high deliverability for all of our users.